 Store cookies at room temperature in an airtight container for up to three days.

 Or freeze unglazed cookies for up to two months.
+See my freezer desserts page for how to freeze cookies and other treats.

 Want to Save This Recipe?